March 20 (Reuters) - Some U.S. stocks on the move on Wednesday:

 for the Morning News Call newsletter,)

-U.S. stocks opened higher on Wednesday after declining for the past three sessions, with investors' focus on the Federal Reserve's policy statement and news conference by Fed Chairman Ben Bernanke later in the day.
+Wall Street opened higher on Wednesday with investors’ focus on the Federal Reserve’s policy statement and news conference by Fed Chairman Ben Bernanke later in the day.

 ** FEDEX CORP, $101.95, down 4 pct (0949 ET)

 The No. 2 U.S. package-delivery company reported a 31 percent drop in quarterly profit due to restructuring costs and weakness in its air freight express business.